Wazzaps/boldui/boldui_protocol/spec.md

 # BoldUI Spec v0.1 (DRAFT)

-The BoldUI architecture is split into two main entities and the transport between them:
+The BoldUI architecture is split into three main entities and the transport between them:

 - The Renderer
 - The App
+- The Window Manager/WM (Optional)

-They may both be in-process for performance.
+They may all be in-process for performance.

 The state framework and widget kit used by the Python implementation is not described in this document.